simoncblyth/j/FastenerAcrylicConstruction/FastenerAcrylicConstruction.rst

 NEXT
 -----

-* try temporary kludge change to 1 column : as sanity check
+* DONE: try temporary kludge change to 1 column : as sanity check
 * review listnode impl : work out how to enable